PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/project_sprint_10_customer_churn">project_sprint_10_customer_churn</a></td>
-            <td><b>Customer Churn</b><br>A model for predicting a client's departure from the bank in the near future has been developed.
-For training used client behavior historical data and termination of contracts with the bank.
-The metric used is the F1 score.
-ROC-AUC curves were constructed.
+            <td><b>Customer Churn</b><br>A model for predicting the likelihood of a client's departure from a bank in the near future has been developed.
+The model was trained on historical data on client behavior as well as terminated contracts with the bank.
+The metric used is F1 score.
+ROC-AUC curves were also constructed.
 F1 = 0.6189 was achieved on the test sample, and the ROC-AUC score = 0.86.</td>
             <td rowspan=2 align="center">python, pandas, numpy, matplotlib.pyplot, seaborn, sklearn</td>
         </tr>
         <tr>